Interactions enable Thouless pumping in a nonsliding lattice: Numerical simulations

 Technically, we start from the ground state for the decoupled Hamiltonian

 $\mathcal D_N = \{\dots,(c-2,c-1),(c,c+1),(c+2,c+3),\dots\}$ is a set of uncoupled dimer sites centred around site $c$, such that we fill $N$ particles in total.
 Each initial dimer contains 2 particles (one spin-up and one spin-down fermion). $c$ is chosen to be compatible with the dimerised ground state of the whole system.
 We use an open system with size $L=49$, a trap strength of $V/t=0.034$ and $N=24$ particles.
 For the ground-state search, we converge the local density to a tolerance of $10^{-4}$.
 The time-evolution is carried out using TEBD with a time step of $d\tau =0.01/t$ (where $t$ is the average hopping rate) and an adaptive bond dimension with a cutoff of $10^{-12}$.
 The pump cycle is identical to the experimental one.
+In addition, the statistical uncertainty of the experimental values of $\Delta_{\text{max}}$ and $\Delta_{\text{min}}$ is taken into account by the shaded area, which represents a scaling of the theory curve by $\pm 7\%$ relative to the solid line.
 The pumped charge is computed from the centre-of-mass displacement of the cloud.

-For Fig.~\ref{fig:5}, we study a finite system with open-shell boundary conditions (periodic boundary conditions for a number of sites $L$ multiple of four, antiperiodic for even $L$ not a multiple of four) to allow for the resolving of gap closings.
+For Fig.~\ref{fig:5}, we study a finite system with open-shell boundary conditions (periodic boundary conditions for a number of sites $L$ multiple of four, antiperiodic for even $L$ not a multiple of four) to allow for the resolution of gap closings.
 We consider an elliptical pump cycle

 with $R_\Delta/t = 2.10$ and $R_\delta=0.88$.
 The time-evolution is carried out with a time-dependent Lanczos method \cite{manmana_time_2005} with a tolerance of $10^{-12}$ and a time-step of $d\tau =0.01/t$.
 The initial state is chosen as the many-body ground state at $\theta = 0$.
 The pumped charge is computed as the integral over the local particle current over one period: